EduardoKenji/q-learning-maze-solver/README.md

 Q-learning is a model-free reinforcement learning algorithm.
 Q-learning is also an unsupervised training algorithm and therefore it does not use examples or previously known references.

-As of reinforcement learning, q-learning involves an agent, a set of states and set of actions.
+As of reinforcement learning, q-learning involves an agent, a set of states and a set of actions.
 In my application:

 * The agent is an entity (a yellow square) that wants to reach a target/goal position (a pink zone).
 * A state would be the current position of the agent.